DevExpress/devextreme-documentation/concepts/Common/TypeScript Guides/05 Scopes of Types/15 Common Types.md

 Each component includes the necessary types under its alias.
-However, if multiple components use the same type on the same page, you might get confused about the correct module to import from.
+However, if multiple components use the same type on the same page, it might be unclear which module to import from.
 In such cases, import the types from the `common` module.

 ---
 ##### jQuery